 Your VA benefits will not be garnished for unpaid taxes and most outstanding debt.
 Federal law protects VA benefits from taxation and exempts them from creditors’ claims.

-Alimony and VA Disability
+Alimony and VA disability

 Alimony is court-ordered financial support for a spouse following divorce or during separation.
 All states have their own laws about alimony.